Rescue and Rebuild

 To use the Rebuild feature:

-If you need to copy files from your existing disk to another location before rebuilding, you can start SSH under Rescue Mode and then use an SFTP client to copy files to your computer, another server, or somewhere else.
+If you need to copy files from existing disk to another location before rebuilding, you can start SSH under Rescue Mode and then use an SFTP client to copy files to your computer, another server, or somewhere else.

 Log in to the Linode Cloud Manager.